clemenko/jenkinsworld2018/readme.md

     export DOCKER_CONTENT_TRUST=1
     ```

 3. And push...
 It will ask you for a BUNCH of passwords.
-Do yourself a favor in this workshop and use `admin1234`. :D
+Do yourself a favor and use the same password as the login.

     ```
     docker push $DTR_URL/ci/dc18:signed